isaias-soto/Project-3---Collaboration/README.md

 ## Data Sources

-- Job Postings Data: Information about the skills most commonly required in data science job listings.
+Job Postings Data: Information about the skills most commonly required in data science job listings from sites such as Glassdoor, Indeed, and ZipRecruiter.
+Mostly obtained using https://github.com/cullenwatson/JobSpy.

 Course Data: Information on course enrollments and the skills taught in each course, gathered from platforms such as Coursera, edX, and DataCamp.